ThatOneBro/thatonebro.github.io/_posts/2016-04-16-the-site-is-live.md

 No matter what you come to my website for, I want you to be able to get it -- unless it's my domain name (stay away if your name is Derrick Farris too; I called it first).

 Anyways, thanks for visiting.
-My contact info is available at the bottom of my home page if you need it.
+My contact info is available at the bottom of the home page if you need it.
 Hope to work with you guys soon!